Could the Netflix model for content serving be applied to eLearning?

 Bottom line; if your end users are binge-watching job-enriching courses, that can’t be a bad thing.

 Connect learners with content.
-Download our free 14-day trial to explore what’s possible.
+Talk to an expert today and explore what’s possible.